vippsas/vipps-developers/common-topics/api-keys.md

 ## API keys

-All Vipps APIs uses the same API keys.
+All Vipps APIs use the same API keys.

 The API keys are retrieved as described here:
 [Get credentials](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/vipps-getting-started#get-credentials).